paths

 The certificate programs require four prerequisites: Human Anatomy and Physiology I, Human Anatomy and Physiology II, Medical Terminology, and a course in healthcare technology and information systems.
 The specifications of the four prerequisites are listed at the end of these FAQs.
 A course is defined as a minimum of three college credit hours.
 Successful completion is defined as having earned a grade of “C” or better; course auditing is not accepted.

+IMPORTANT: The four prerequisites are required for candidates seeking to enroll in an NCRA Accredited Certificate Program.
+There are NO exceptions.
+Work experience is NOT a substitute for meeting the prerequisite requirements.
 Students enrolled in an NCRA Accredited Certificate Program at community colleges will be required to provide documentation to the school that they have completed the prerequisites prior to admission to the program.
 The school will accept documentation of the prerequisites according to the school’s policies and procedures.
 Check with the school prior to submitting your documentation to ensure it will be accepted.

 Are prerequisite requirements different for students enrolled in the NCRA-AHIMA Certificate Program?

-If you plan to enroll in the NCRA-AHIMA Cancer Registry Management Certificate Program and need the prerequisites, you may take the following AHIMA online courses: Human Anatomy and Physiology; Pathophysiology/ Pharmacology; Medical Terminology, and Introduction to Healthcare Technology and Information Systems.
+If you plan to enroll in the NCRA-AHIMA Cancer Registry Management Certificate Program and need the prerequisites, you may take the following AHIMA online courses: Anatomy and Physiology; Pathophysiology/ Pharmacology; Medical Terminology, and Introduction to Healthcare Technology and Information Systems.
 NCRA has determined that these courses meet the prerequisite requirements for the NCRA-AHIMA Certificate Program, and the NCRA Council on Certification will accept these prerequisites to fulfill the ODS exam requirement for NCRA/AHIMA certificate students ONLY.
 All ODS exam candidates who completed the NCRA/AHIMA Certificate Program will be required to submit either a transcript from the college or university where they completed the four prerequisites or submit AHIMA’s Certificates of Completion indicating successful completion of the prerequisites.
 If one cannot provide a transcript or the certificates, the application will be denied.

 IMPORTANT: Only students enrolled in the NCRA-AHIMA Certificate Program can use the AHIMA online prerequisite courses to meet the requirement.
 Candidates pursuing eligibility through Route B cannot take the AHIMA online A&P courses to meet the two semesters of Human Anatomy and Human Physiology.
 Please see the A&P Fact Sheet.